jason-holloway-zz/GAC/README.md

 C++ code is provided for each of these tasks for RGBY and RGBY+NIR imaging.
 The hyperspectral fusion/recovery code will be provided as MATLAB code once it is cleaned up.

-The codes in this repository rely on OpenCV (2.4.x or 3.0.x) and the graph cuts implementation from Veksler and Delong (http://vision.csd.uwo.ca/code/).
+The codes in this repository rely on OpenCV (2.4.x or 3.0.x) and the [graph cuts implementation from Veksler and Delong](http://vision.csd.uwo.ca/code/).
 For the graph cuts code, look under "Multi-label optimization" for the gco-v3.0 zipped file.
 The codes are presented for OpenCV 3.0.x, though only a few lines need to be commented/uncommented for backwards compatiblity with 2.4.x.
 (These lines are marked in the files, mostly at the top EXCEPT for stereo calibrate at the bottom of the Calibration code.)

 Windows users: Building OpenCV is not required to use this code.
 Everything should run if you install OpenCV from the executable.